LaunchCodeEducation/skills-back-end-java/java4python/control-flow/README.md

 range(start,stop,step)
 ```

-The Java for loop is really analogous to the last option giving you explicit control over the starting, stopping, and stepping in the three clauses inside the parenthesis.
+The Java for loop is really analogous to the last option giving you explicit control over the starting, stopping, and stepping in the three clauses inside the parentheses.
 You can think of it this way:

 ```java
 for (start clause; stop clause; step clause) {